clij/clij2-docs/reference_connectedComponentsLabeling.md

 DEPRECATED: This method is <b>deprecated</b>.
 Use ConnectedComponentsLabellingBox (or Diamond) instead.

+Availability: Available in Fiji by activating the update sites clij and clij2.
+This function is part of clij2_-2.2.0.19.jar.

 ### connectedComponentsLabeling often follows after
 * <a href="reference_automaticThreshold">automaticThreshold</a> (5)
 * <a href="reference_thresholdOtsu">thresholdOtsu</a> (2)